What are the latest coronavirus restrictions around the UK?

 Cinemas, bowling alleys and other indoor entertainment venues will close and new rules will be introduced for the hospitality industry on Friday.

+First Minister Mark Drakeford announced that pubs, bars, restaurants and cafes will be forced to stop selling alcohol and to shut by 6pm in a new round of measures that begin on Friday night.

+Under the new rules, hospitality businesses will only be allowed to offer a takeaway service after 6pm, but a complete ban on alcohol sales will not extend to supermarkets or off-licences which must already stop selling alcoholic drinks after 10pm.

-But the new restrictions will not apply to non-essential retail, hairdressers, gyms and leisure centres.
+The new restrictions, which will be formally reviewed by December 17 and then every three weeks, will not apply to non-essential retail, hairdressers, gyms and leisure centres.

 – Scotland